DaelonSuzuka/CommandPaletteRedux/README.md

 **Features.
 Use your keyboad to**:

 - Open any file.
 Filter by type or name.
-- Focus Godot's dock with keyboard shortcuts.
+- Focus Godot's dock with keyboard shortcuts and navigate the SceneTreeDock with your keyboard.
 - Edit general Project/Editor settings.
 Add new Project settings (kinda barebones atm).
 - Traverse the file tree with autocompletion on paths (list all files and folders in a given path; see preview.gif).
-- Use the context menu for the FileSystemDock and script panel. -- experimental.
+- Use the context menu for the FileSystemDock, SceneTreeDock and script list. -- experimental.
 Basically...
 I just simulate a right click at a specific position.
 - Go to line.
 - Go to method.
 - Quickly switch to the last file opened.